hap-server/hap-server/docs/config.md

 The type of accessory.

+hap-server includes one built in accessory type:

+- HomeKitBLE

 #### `accessories2[].name`

 The name to display in HomeKit (can be changed in both HomeKit and the web interface separately).